 FOR EASE OF REFERENCE, PLEASE PRINT OR SAVE THIS DOCUMENT TO YOUR COMPUTER

-Effective August 8, 2013, the 2 steps outlined below must be fulfilled to be eligible to serve as a Jr. Team Tennis coach/manager, co-manager, or local/area coordinator.
+Effective January 1, 2014, the three steps outlined below must be fulfilled to be eligible to serve as a Jr. Team Tennis coach/manager, co-manager, or local/area coordinator.
 Please allow 10 business days for completion.

-Step 1: Read the Youth Protection Policies and Procedures for USTA Jr. Team Tennis.
-Click here
+Step 2: Read the Youth Protection Policies and Procedures for USTA Jr. Team Tennis.
+Click here to download.

-.
-In the application, you will be required to certify and affirm that you have successfully completed (1) above.
+Step 3: Complete Your Background Screen Application.
+In the application, you will be required to certify and affirm that you have successfully completed (1) and (2) above.
 The USTA has retained the services of an independent third party, the National Center for Safety Initiatives (NCSI), to conduct background screenings of all applicants.
-Please begin your background screen through NCSI
+Please begin your background screen through NCSI.

 Once you submit your application, you will receive your NCSI Applicant ID number on the screen.
 You will use this number to check the status of your background screen (see (a) below) as well as when you login to TennisLink for the first time.